 Europe's trend: Austria, once open, now shows migrants door

-In this Oct.
-20, 2015 file photo migrants cross the Austrian - Slovenian border in Spielfeld, Austria.
-Austria was among the first countries in Europe to put out the welcome mat to migrants when the first waves of people fleeing war and poverty reached the continent.
+Austria was among the first countries in Europe to put out the welcome mat when waves of people fleeing war and poverty reached the continent.
+Now, its focus is showing them the door.

 Comments